Following a unanimous vote of the Board of Trustees, Jeff Sollis was named

 Sollis earned his Masters of Health Administration from Virginia Commonwealth University, and a bachelor’s of arts degree in Behavioral Science and Health from the University of Utah.

 Community involvement and philanthropy is a core value for Sollis.
-He currently serves on the Board of Trustees for the Idaho College of Osteopathic Medicine, and has served on the Board of Directors for Ronald McDonald House Charities of Idaho, and the HCA Healthcare Hope Fund.
+He is very active in the Jackson Hole and Teton Valley, ID, communities.
+He has served on the Board of Trustees for the Idaho College of Osteopathic Medicine and on the Board of Directors for Ronald McDonald House Charities of Idaho and the HCA Healthcare Hope Fund.

-Sollis is married to his wife Rachel and they have four children.
+Sollis and his wife, Rachel, have four children.
 He is an avid outdoorsman and is passionate about fly fishing, hiking, snowboarding and other mountain sports.

 Jennifer Chiappa has been with St. John's Health since 2015 where she advanced